GarimaKhanna/Projects/author/README.md

+Steps to install and Run the app:

+For Database on MangoDB:
+1. Run MongoDB Service on localhost
+2. <On MongoDB: use freshDB>

-Steps to install and Run the app: cd to the main directory and run following commandS:
+cd to the main directory and run following commands:
 1. npm install
 2. git config --global url."https://".insteadOf git://
 3. bower install angular angular-resource angular-ui-router bootstrap
+4. node server/bin/automigrate.js
+5. node .

 Assumptions: